Regimental Association

 Our History

 The Black Watch (Royal Highland Regiment) Association was founded in 1873.
 It was reshaped in 1919 in the aftermath of the First World War when the founding fathers established an organisation to help the thousands of men who had served in that conflict.
 It has stood the test of time by supporting soldiers and their families as they face the unique challenges of their Army service.
-The Association is a registered charity in Scotland (SC016423).
+Since 2022 the Association has become part of The Black Watch Regimental Trust a registered charity in Scotland (No. SC005848) which adopted the charitable aims of welfare, comradeship and memorial from the Association.

 About The Black Watch Association